Sustainability in travel

 • Choosing sustainable transport: We opt for rental cars instead of campervans, as they are more fuel-efficient and have lower emissions, making them a more eco-friendly choice for our clients.

-• Carbon offsetting: We purchase three tonnes of CO2 compensation from United Nations Gold Standard offset programmes, such as the clean cooking stove project in Asia.
+• Carbon offsetting: We buy three tonnes of CO2 compensation from United Nations Gold Standard offset programmes, such as the clean cooking stove project in Asia.
 These programmes help reduce CO2 emissions and improve local communities' quality of life.

 • Supporting education initiatives: We collaborate with local and regional tourism boards to provide training and support for suppliers, helping them adopt sustainable practices.